peacoltrain/simpleDataBase_Exp/README.md

    This is where the guest users could insert their orders. *Note: This is a rough idea of what that would look like.
 An official version would include details such as billing information, but As I don't have any equipment in the first place.
 I figured that was an unneeded future addition.* There is nothing super special about this Table.
 Standard 'Admin Acces' and an guest 'insert only policy'

    **Functions**
+   I only started experimenting with functions after I failed to get the 'insert only policy to work'.
+Apparently supabase has a really hard time allowing guest users to only insert (not read) a table.
+After a few hours of struggling I discovered supabases function capablities.
+After some quick learning I created a function that would allow me to do the same thing as my 'insert only policy'.
+Looking retrospectavly, I wish I had implemented more of these supabase function.
+They allow for much cleaner code and better table comparisons.

+*Access code